-Nurses Govt Jobs 2017 List
+Nurses Govt Jobs 2022 List

-The job market for the nurses is always on the high and with the passage of time as more and more hospitals and several other health care institutions are opening up, the demands for nurses are also increasing.
-Since the recent past various governmental organizations are advertising for the nursing jobs.
+The job market for nurses is always on the high and with the passage of time as more and more hospitals and several other health care institutions are opening up, the demands for nurses are also increasing.
+Since the recent past various governmental organizations are advertising nursing jobs.
 The essential educational qualification for applying to the various governmental nursing jobs is BSc in nursing.
-Like for example among others recently the Dyal Singh College which is under University of Delhi has advertised a requirement for the post of Nurse.
-Then there is a requirement of staff nurse in the Indira Gandhi University, Meerpur.
+Like for example among others recently the Dyal Singh College which is under the University of Delhi has advertised a requirement for the post of Nurse.
+Then there is a requirement for a staff nurse in the Indira Gandhi University, Meerpur.
 Tata Institute of Fundamental Research (TIFR) Mumbai has also invited applications for the position of Nurse.

-Many of these positions which are offered by various governmental institutions are a contractual job.
+Many of these positions which are offered by various governmental institutions are contractual jobs.
 The consolidated salary for the post of nurse varies between Rs.
 13200 per month to 34800 per month along with the gross pay of Rs.
 3200.
 Some organizations offer a grade of even higher range like Rs.
 4600.